What is the Easiest Language to Learn?

 The Problems with this Approach

 These are all languages that are close to English.
 One of the problems in this approach is that it excludes languages that simply are not on the list.
 We may consider Afrikaans and then Dutch as the most similar languages to English on that list, but Frisian (a language used in a northern region of the Netherlands) is widely considered the closest related language to the English, but it is not on the list (because it has few speakers and they nearly all also speak Dutch). i.e. this approach has the restriction of only being applicable to the data available.
 This, as you will read in the next section, I don’t consider a problem though for different reasons.
 But if your idea of the easiest is simply the most similar, then you should pick Frisian.
-You can check out just how similar (or not) Frisian is to English in this video:

 The second problem with this approach is that it doesn’t take into account individual skills and goals.
 In languages that are closely related, there are more likely to be a high number of cognates.
 That is to say, that the mean of some sentences is guessable.
 Take the Dutch: